Librum-Reader/Librum/README.md

 # Build Guide

-Here's how to get Librum up and running in your environment.
+Follow this guide to build Librum from source.
 <br>